banyan/nebel/README.md

-# Stellar - A static site generator
+# Nebel - A static site generator